-How to Create a Standard Import Preset in Lightroom 4 – From the Workflow System Workshop on DVD
+How to Create a Standard Import Preset in Lightroom 4

 In previous tutorials, we covered how to set up our standard import develop preset and our standard import metadata preset in Lightroom 4.
 Now, we are going to discuss how to set up and apply our import preset, as well as how to import images from your memory card.
 A standard import preset can be applied to all of your images in just a few clicks.
 Before you start this tutorial, make sure you have gone through our tutorials for setting up both the standard import develop preset and our standard import metadata preset since we will be including both of those presets in this import preset.